This article may contain links from our affiliate partners. Please read how we make money!

 Granite stone pans are a comparatively new entry to the cookware market.
 They aim to combine robustness, low maintenance, flexibility in use, and a seriously slippery non-stick cooking surface which will have your fried eggs overshooting your plate if you’re not careful.
 If you’re looking to cut down on oil as a cooking ingredient, then granite stone pans might be the way forward for you.

 The tricky part is choosing one.
 There is an intimidating number of granite, diamond or titanium stone-based pans out there, all of different sizes, functionality, and care requirements.
-We’ve checked the specs, filtered the customer feedback, and narrowed down a selection of the best.
+I’ve checked the specs, filtered the customer feedback, and narrowed down a selection of the best.
 If you have time, read on for the buyer’s guide on points to take into consideration when deciding which pan is the best for you.

 Best Granite Stone Pans – Reviews

-This 12-inch pan is made of a cast aluminum core for rapid and even heating, with a secondary granite stone cladding and PFOA-free non-stick layer.
+This Carote 12-inch pan is made of a cast aluminum core for rapid and even heating, with a secondary granite stone cladding and PFOA-free non-stick layer.
 It weighs a shade under 3lb with a 5mm deep base for heat conduction.
 This means that you’ll get no hotspots in your omelet, and the weight will give you control to slide it neatly onto the plate.
 This pan, handle and all, is oven-safe to 350°.

 When used on an induction, ceramic, electric or gas stove, the Bakelite handle will remain cool and comfortable to hold.
 Your inner chef may be pleased to know that the steeply sloping sides of the deep pan (2.56” tall) make for a broad bottom width of 9.5 inches.
 This makes it a nice option for a pan-based pizza bake, or a chunky frittata.